A new mood

 Kōtuku, white heron

 The symbol for New Zealand 1990 was the kōtuku or white heron.
-In Māori tradition the Kōtuku guided the god Tāne to the three baskets of knowledge and then, after this one flight, died.
-So the bird became associated with rare and never-to-be-repeated occasions.
+In Māori tradition the kōtuku guided the god Tāne to the three baskets of knowledge and then died.
+It became associated with rare and never-to-be-repeated occasions.

 The future not the past